kusamanetwork/userguide/docs/try/nicks.md

 ## Setting a Nick

 To register your account with a nick requires a small deposit.
-The name should be a utf-8 encoded string and can not be shorter or longer by the module enforced bounds.
+The name should be a utf-8 encoded string and can not be shorter or longer by the module enforced bounds of 3 to 16 characters.

 To convert a human readable name to the proper hex string, you can use an online converter like [this one](https://onlinehextools.com/convert-utf8-to-hex).